-This course aims to help students recognize and understand obvious avalanche hazard through both classroom and field sessions.
-This course provides a brief introduction to avalanche statistics and human factors, avalanche terminology, avalanche terrain, snowpack and weather factors, trip planning and preparation, simple decision making tools, and backcountry travel protocols.
+This course aims to help students recognize and understand obvious avalanche hazards through both classroom and field sessions.
+This course provides a brief introduction to avalanche statistics and human factors, avalanche terminology, avalanche terrain, snowpack and weather factors, trip planning and preparation, simple decision-making tools, and backcountry travel protocols.
 In the field session, students will gain an understanding of how a layered snowpack contributes to avalanching.
 Companion rescue techniques will also be covered, including the use of avalanche transceivers, shovels, and probes.

 Introduce students to a more in-depth understanding of avalanche hazard, terrain

 The course outcomes:

 1. Recognize and avoid obvious avalanche hazard

 2. Understand and apply current avalanche advisories.

 3. Understand how the snowpack contributes to avalanching.

 4. Understand basic companion rescue.

 One classroom session of 3 hours and a field session of 7 hours.